TheoKanning/theokanning.github.io/_posts/2018-01-27-keyboard-part-3-textinputlayout.md

 }
 {% endhighlight %}

 Set the error text to display an error, or set it to null to hide it.
-That&#8217;s all!
+That's all!

 ## Summary
-TextInputLayouts are a great way to give your app a modern, professional feel, and they&#8217;re incredibly simple to use.
+TextInputLayouts are a great way to give your app a modern, professional feel, and they're incredibly simple to use.
 Put them in all your apps!